nf-core/modules/modules/cellranger/mkref/readme.md

-## Updating the docker container and making a new module release
+# Updating the docker container and making a new module release

-Cell Ranger is a commercial tool and cannot be distributed.
-Updating the Cell Ranger version in the container and pushing the update to Dockerhub needs needs to be done manually.
+Cell Ranger is a commercial tool by 10X Genomics.
+The container provided for the cellranger nf-core module is not provided nor supported by 10x Genomics.
+Updating the Cell Ranger version in the container and pushing the update to Dockerhub needs to be done manually.

 1. Navigate to the [Cell Ranger download page](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest) and download the tar ball of the desired Cell Ranger version with `curl` or `wget`.
 Place this file in the same folder where the Dockerfile lies.